 We grow mushrooms at The Wilson Place, and forage at both farms.
 We are certified foragers and are USDA/NCDS+CS GAP certified for Food Safety.

 Flowers truly make us happy.
 They offer beauty through looks & smell, and also serve very important purposes on the farm.
 They feed bees and other beneficial insects that allow our farm to thrive.

-We are building our soil, and experimenting with many types of perennial and annual flowers to provide local cut flowers to the Piedmont, and as central part of our working farm.
+We grow a wide variety of perennial and annual flowers through every season to provide local cut flowers to the Piedmont, and as central part of our working farm.

-Most cut flowers you buy from large retail chains are imported from other countries or from across the county.
+Did you know that most cut flowers you buy from large retail chains & florists are imported from other countries or from across the county?
 When you buy local flowers you can enjoy beauty from your region, reduce your carbon footprint, and support local farms in the process.

 When we came back to the farm, we found a huge, untouched grove of trifoliate orange.
 They are hardy citrus that can survive in our climate naturally, but are quite sour & tart unless modified.

 While virtually unknown in the US, in Asia they are used medicinally to help with allergies, in Europe they are used for spices, jams and as an aromatic, and in South Amercia as natural barriers due to their thorns & size.